node-red-contrib-unifi-ultimate 1.0.9

 • viewers

-• Receive motion, ring, contact, tamper, leak, and battery events.
+• Receive motion, ring, contact, tamper, leak, and low-battery alerts.

 • Read the current state of a camera or sensor.